adaltas/node-parameters/README.md

 Important, cloud9 must be installed as a NPM module but there's a problem.
 At the moment, the NPM module is based on the master branch of cloud9 on GitHub (version "0.3.0") and is expecting a Node version of 0.4.1.
 Here's the procedure to use the newer version on the devel branch:

     git clone https://github.com/ajaxorg/cloud9.git
+    cd cloud9
     git checkout -b devel origin/devel
+    git submodule update --init --recursive
     npm link

+## CoffeeScript plugin

+Start Coffee in "wath" mode such as scripts are instantly compiled into Javascript.

+Options:

+-	*src*, Directory where ".coffee" are stored.
+Each ".coffee" script will be compiled into a .js JavaScript file of the same name.
+-	*output*, Directory to write out all compiled JavaScript files.
+Use in conjunction with "compile".
+-	*lint*, If the jsl (JavaScript Lint) command is installed, use it to check the compilation of a CoffeeScript file.
+-	*require*, Load a library before compiling or executing your script.
+Can be used to hook in to the compiler (to add Growl notifications, for example).
+-   *detach*, Preserve the CoffeeScript process when exiting the shell, only apply in shell mode.
+-   *stdout*, Writable stream or file path to redirect cloud9 stdout.
+-   *stderr*, Writable stream or file path to redirect cloud9 stderr.
+-	*workspace*, Project directory used to resolve relative paths.

+Exemple:

+    var app = new shell.Shell();
+    app.configure(function() {
+        app.use(shell.router({
+            shell: app
+        }));
+        app.use(shell.coffee({
+            shell: app
+        }));
+        app.use(shell.help({
+            shell: app,
+            introduction: true
+        }));
+    });